KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IntelliCenter by parnic](https://github.com/parnic/MMM-IntelliCenter)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-2. Information: There are updates for 6 dependencie(s):
+2. Information: There are updates for 7 dependencie(s):
    - @eslint/js                  ^9.17.0  →   ^9.20.0
    - eslint                      ^9.17.0  →   ^9.20.0
    - markdownlint-cli2           ^0.17.1  →   ^0.17.2
+   - prettier                     ^3.4.2  →    ^3.5.0
    - stylelint                  ^16.12.0  →  ^16.14.1
    - stylelint-config-standard   ^36.0.1  →   ^37.0.0
    - stylelint-prettier           ^5.0.2  →    ^5.0.3